 Data Collection specialists design and build systems for large-scale mobile surveys that help operations establish a more accurate profile of the needs of those affected by the emergency.

 After SIMS is activated, a SIMS Remote Coordinator is assigned to liaise directly with the field and translate their needs into discrete tasks which are then assigned to remote supporters.
 Services can be delivered for several months after an activation begins, then SIMS supports the transition of its functions to longer-term delegate roles.

 Thanks to the global distribution of the staff and volunteers that support SIMS, products and services can be developed around the clock and meet deadlines that keep up with fast paced operations.
 SIMS members have a diverse and highly-relevant set of skills.
 We are constantly developing new ones to stay up-to-date on the latest technology.

 Learning from our collective experience is a fundamental part of how SIMS operates.
 As an activation wraps up, we follow a rigorous knowledge management process that includes evaluating the products and services delivered to identify best practices to enhance future operations.
 We frequently draft public stories about the response in order to share knowledge with the broader humanitarian sector.

-SIMS has been activated 61 times since its inception in 2013, most recently in response to the Morocco Earthquake.
+SIMS has been activated 61 times since its inception in 2013, most recently in response to the Nepal Karnali Earthquake.

 A sudden onset disaster occurs or a slow onset disaster reaches a certain threshold.